 Whereas formally there are no per se prohibitions of specific conduct under section 5 of the Act or article 102 of the Treaty, the CCPC is influenced by the approach of the European courts and the European Commission, such that certain forms of conduct on the part of dominant undertakings can be presumed to be abusive (although the company always retains the possibility to rebut that presumption or justify its conduct, see question 13).
 For example, in its decision in Drogheda Independent (Decision No. E/05/002), the Competition Authority noted that its approach towards the identification of unlawful predatory pricing was based on that of the CJEU in case C-62/86 Akzo v Commission, whereby prices below a dominant undertaking's average variable costs are presumed to be predatory.
-Likewise, in its 'Enforcement Decisions' regarding allegedly unlawful 'loyalty rebates' offered by RTE and An Post respectively (see question 29), the Competition Authority noted that its approach towards the identification of unlawful 'loyalty rebates' was based on decisions of the CJEU in joined Cases C-241/91 P and C-242/91 RTÉ and ITP v Commission and Case 5/69 Volk v Vervaecke.
-Accordingly there is no reason in principle why the Irish Courts and the CCPC should not follow the recent decision of the CJEU in case C-413/14 P Intel v Commission, which marks a shift away from the automatic classification of certain types of conduct as a per se abuse (ie, relying solely on a form-based analysis) to adopting a more effectsbased approach whereby the CJEU held that Commission are required to examine all the circumstances of a case to determine if the conduct in question is capable of restricting competition.
+Likewise, in its 'Enforcement Decisions' regarding allegedly unlawful 'loyalty rebates' offered by RTE and An Post respectively (see question 29), the Competition Authority noted that its approach towards the identification of unlawful 'loyalty rebates' was based on decisions of the CJEU in joined cases C-241/91 P and C-242/91 RTÉ and ITP v Commission and case 5/69 Volk v Vervaecke.
+Accordingly there is no reason in principle why the Irish Courts and the CCPC should not follow the recent decision of the CJEU in case C-413/14 P Intel v Commission, which marks a shift away from the automatic classification of certain types of conduct as a per se abuse (ie, relying solely on a form-based analysis) to adopting a more effects-based approach whereby the CJEU held that Commission are required to examine all the circumstances of a case to determine if the conduct in question is capable of restricting competition.
+The CJEU recently confirmed this approach in case C-525/16 MEO, which applied the effects-based principles in Intel to price discrimination, suggesting the Intel reasoning is not limited to cases involving rebates but is applicable to other pricing abuses.
+This further endorsement of an effects-based assessment is likely to be followed by the Irish courts and the CCPC.

-11 Exploitative and exclusionary practices Does the concept of abuse cover both exploitative and exclusionary practices?
+Exploitative and exclusionary practices

+Does the concept of abuse cover both exploitative and exclusionary practices?